RammonZub/Risk-Simulation/GAME.md

-The game.py file in your project defines the GameController class and two functions, assign_territories_to_players and execute_reinforcement_phase, which together control the gameplay and logic of your Risk-like game.
-Here's a breakdown of each component:
+The game.py file defines the GameController class and two functions, assign_territories_to_players and execute_reinforcement_phase, which together control the gameplay and logic of the game.

 #Class: GameController
 ## Constructor __init__(self, players, board):